-Southeast Missouri State University will be offering the Medical Flexible Spending Account (maximum of $2,500) and Dependent Care Spending Account (maximum of $5,000 or $2,500 if married and filing single) benefits for the 2013 Plan Year.
+Southeast Missouri State University offers a Medical Flexible Spending Account (maximum of $2,500) and Dependent Care Spending Account (maximum of $5,000 or $2,500 if married and filing single) benefits for each benefit plan year.
 Note the Highlights below:

 Services must be incurred during the Plan Year and while you are active on the Southeast Missouri State University Flexible Spending Account.
-If you terminate employment, you are able to submit claims that were incurred prior to your termination date by March 31, 2014.
+If you terminate employment, you are able to submit claims that were incurred prior to your termination date by March 31 of the following year.

-If you terminate, your Dependent Care balance may be incurred anytime during the Plan Year (before or after your termination) and receipts must be received by March 31, 2014.
+If you terminate, your Dependent Care balance may be incurred anytime during the Plan Year (before or after your termination) and receipts must be received by March 31 of the following year.